pism/pism/examples/searise-antarctica/README.md

 SeaRISE experiments
 ---------

-To perform the SeaRISE experiments, there are scripts that ran under PISM `stable0.4`; they will require modifications to run under more recent versions of PISM.
+To perform the SeaRISE experiments, see scripts in PISM release `stable0.4`.
+Look in `examples/searise-antarctica`.
+These scripts will require modifications to run under more recent versions of PISM.

-    $ ./experiments.sh N
-    $ ./postprocess.sh       # calls postprocess_mask.py